-Additional information on the Fund can also be found at www.virginiavictimsfund.org
+Additional information can be found at virginiavictimsfund.org

-DEFINITIONS

-- Abuser-A person who harms or threatens to harm another by physical, emotional, sexual or verbal abuse. - Advocate-A person who assists crime victims by providing emotional support, counseling, referrals and/or an explanation of the services available to them. - Assault and battery against a family or household member-An act of physical violence committed by one family or household member against another. - Assistant Commonwealth's Attorney-A lawyer who works for the commonwealth's attorney to assist him/her in prosecuting criminal and traffic cases; also called a prosecutor. - Bailiff-A sheriff's deputy assigned to the courtroom to keep order and provide security and safety. - Clerk of Court-A court official who keeps records and office files, and who swears in jurors and witnesses. - Commonwealth's Attorney-A lawyer elected by the people and employed by the state to prosecute criminal and traffic cases; also called a prosecutor. - Counsel determination-A court hearing held before a judge to inform the defendant about the charges against him/her, and his/her rights to have a lawyer, and a trial.
+Definitions

+Abusive Person-A person who harms or threatens to harm another by physical, emotional, sexual, or verbal abuse.

+Advocate-A person who assists crime victims by providing emotional support, counseling, referrals and/or an explanation of the services available to them.

+Assault and battery against a family or household member-An act of physical violence committed by one family or household member against another.

+Assistant Commonwealth's Attorney-A lawyer who works for the Commonwealth's Attorney to assist them in prosecuting criminal and traffic cases; also called a prosecutor.

+Bailiff-A sheriff's deputy assigned to the courtroom to keep order and provide security and safety.

+Clerk of Court-A court official who keeps records and office files, and who swears in jurors and witnesses.

+Commonwealth's Attorney-A lawyer elected by the people and employed by the state to prosecute criminal and traffic cases; also called a prosecutor.

+Counsel determination-A court hearing held before a judge to inform the defendant about the charges against them, and their rights to have a lawyer, and a trial.
 If necessary, a lawyer is appointed to represent the defendant.
-This proceeding is sometimes called an arraignment. - Defendant-A person accused of committing a crime in a criminal case. - Defense Attorney-The lawyer for the defendant. - Domestic violence-A pattern of physically, sexually, and/or emotionally abusive behaviors used by one individual to assert power or maintain control over another in the context of an intimate or family relationship.
+This proceeding is sometimes called an arraignment.

+Defendant-A person accused of committing a crime in a criminal case.

+Defense Attorney-The lawyer for the defendant.

-■ Domestic violence program-A program which offers services (usually 24-hours a day) for victims of domestic violence and their children who have been physically or emotionally abused, or who have been threatened with abuse by their spouses or partners.
+Domestic violence-A pattern of physically, sexually, and/ or emotionally abusive behaviors used by one individual to assert power or maintain control over another in the context of an intimate or family relationship.
+Domestic violence program-A program which offers services (usually 24-hours a day) for victims of domestic violence and their children who have been physically or emotionally abused, or who have been threatened with abuse by their spouses or partners.
 Services may include crisis intervention, counseling, shelter, escort to court, food, clothing and transportation.